Sunday 15 October 1939

 China: The 11th Japanese Army is now back to its starting point in the Battle of Changsha.

-Prisoner swaps: Germany and England exchange detained consular officials.
+Prisoner swaps: Germany and England exchange their detained consular officials.

 Holocaust: German puppet state Slovakia orders that Jews serve in forced labor.

 American Homefront: The airport in Queens that eventually becomes LaGuardia Airport (now New York Municipal Airport) is dedicated before 100,000 people.
-There is an air force fly-by.
+There are air force fly-bys.

 October 1939October 1, 1939: Occupation of Warsaw